 The extent of the problem

 The statistics themselves are sobering.
-According to the most thorough study, conducted in 2016 by the Betty Ford Foundation, as a many as 21% of all lawyers can be classified as having a drinking problem.
-This is slightly more than three times the estimated rate for the adult population as a whole.
+According to a large-scale national survey, approximately 18% of lawyers indicated they were problem drinkers, almost double the estimate for the adult population as a whole (10%).
 This corroborates the results of earlier studies.
 Also concerning are the high rates of depression and anxiety, with 28% and 19% of lawyers reporting symptoms respectively.

 Part of the reason for this is the high-stress nature of the legal profession which encourages lawyers to turn to alcohol as a form of self-medication.
 However, while we find elevated rates of problem drinking among other high-stress professions, such as surgeons, lawyers stand out as particularly affected.
 The answer appears to lie in the drinking culture that is found within many law firms and the attorney lifestyle which often involves drinking with clients and colleagues at social events and lunch meetings.